 Grades, Evaluations, and Credit

 Grades are not assigned.
-Rather, upon successful participation in the program, students receive official Columbia University Certifications of Participation and a written evaluations from their instructor.
+Rather, upon successful participation in the program, students receive official Columbia University Certifications of Participation and written evaluations from their instructor.

 Instructors comment candidly and constructively on students’ performance, as demonstrated by their in-class participation and submitted work.
 Students are evaluated on the basis of the effort they put in, their progress over the duration of the class, and their potential for future work in the pertinent field and in college.